queryluke/masseffect-5e-data/data/rules/a-universe-to-explore.md

 all with their own culture, planets, and colonies, making up a vast galactic community.
 If you aren't familiar with the first Mass Effect video games, you can read about major events and lore at the
 <a href="http://masseffect.wikia.com/wiki/Mass_Effect_Wiki" target="_blank">Mass Effect Wiki</a>.
 Specifically, the
-<A href="http://masseffect.wikia.com/wiki/Timeline" target="_blank">timeline</a> can get you quickly up to speed to on the events
+<a href="http://masseffect.wikia.com/wiki/Timeline" target="_blank">timeline</a> can get you quickly up to speed to on the events
 of the galaxy.

 The Andromeda Galaxy has a very different feeling.
 An ancient civilization of "Remnant" seem to exist on every planet, connected